 Bringing home state and county tax dollars

 Promoting Herndon as a great place to live, work and play

 We have many great services and great staff working to carry out the wishes of residents as determined by our elected leaders.
 I will work to make sure we do not cut the services that residences have grown to expect for their tax dollars.
-Spring & fall clean up, fireworks at the Herndon Festival and the Forth of July are examples of the many services the town has provided for decades and our citizens have grown to expect.
-Keeping our parks and recreation facility maintained is very important, as is looking to ways to enhance them.
+Spring & fall clean up, fireworks at the Herndon Festival and the Fourth of July are examples of the many services the town has provided for decades and our citizens have grown to expect.
+Keeping our streets as well as our parks and recreation facility maintained is very important, as is looking to ways to enhance them.

 Having a vibrant seven-day a week downtown in Herndon will make us an even better place to live, work & play.
-I will continue to market Herndon in a positive light and work to get more businesses in our downtown.
-The council needs to tell developers exactly what they can and cannot build in Herndon so we can attract developers interested in seeking projects here.
-As member of council, I will encourage fellow members to put their cards on the table so we can once again attract interested developers.
+I will continue to market Herndon in a positive light and work to bring more businesses in our town.
+The council has told developers exactly what they can and cannot build in Herndon so we can attract developers interested in seeking projects here.
+We are moving forward on updating our Herndon Heritage Preservation Handbook and continue to seek citizen involvement in the process.

 Metro is coming, I will continue work to ensure we have access in Herndon for our citizens to walk, bike and bus to the Silver Line.
 As a member of council, I will continue to work with Fairfax County and Metropolitan Washington Airport Authority to make sure we have the same amenities as the other stations on the Silver Line.